-You can face some dark splotches and disease called “mask of pregnancy”.
+You can face some dark splotches and a disease called “mask of pregnancy”.

 How to Protect Your Skin from Sun-ray

-Though it is not safe to take sunbath during pregnancy many of us have to go outside in hot temperature for works or other important things which are also harmful to you and your baby in many ways.
+Though it is not safe to take sunbathe during pregnancy many of us have to go outside in hot temperatures for works or other important things which are also harmful to you and our baby in many ways.

 That’s why it’s good to protect your skin from sun rays.
 You can protect yourself and your baby from the sun by following these easy steps.

 Try to apply sunscreen 20 to 30 minutes before going outdoors and reapply this every 2 or 3 hours.
 Use sunscreen even the weather is cloudy.
 You can use sunscreen that comprises titanium dioxide or zinc oxide and contain 30 SPF or higher as you don’t want any chemical reaction during pregnancy.